AniPub/AniPub/README.md

 ```

 - After installing the pkg
-if you don't have a mongodb account than please <a traget="_blank" href="https://account.mongodb.com/account/register">create</a>one and than a cluster !
+if you don't have a mongodb account than please <a traget="_blank" href="https://account.mongodb.com/account/register">create</a> one and than a cluster !
 In this project i am using a free one ~ heh //donations are accepted with open arms

 <b>Oh Just to be sure please make sure to set your ip in whitelist <b>